keithf4/testingdocs/pg_partman.md

  * Calls either partition_data_time() or partition_data_id depending on the value given for --type.
  * A commit is done at the end of each --interval and/or fully created partition.
  * Returns the total number of rows moved to partitions.
 Automatically stops when parent is empty.
+ * To help avoid heavy load and contention during partitioning, autovacuum is turned off for the parent table and all child tables when this script is run.
+When partitioning is complete, autovacuum is set back to its default value and the parent table is vacuumed when it is emptied.
  * --parent (-p):          Parent table an already created partition set.
 Required.
  * --type (-t):            Type of partitioning.
 Valid values are "time" and "id".
 Required.
  * --connection (-c):      Connection string for use by psycopg to connect to your database.
 Defaults to "host=localhost".
 Highly recommended to use .pgpass file or environment variables to keep credentials secure.
  * --interval (-i):        Value that is passed on to the partitioning function as p_batch_interval argument.
 Use this to set an interval smaller than the partition interval to commit data in smaller batches.
 Defaults to the partition interval if not given.
  * --batch (-b):           How many times to loop through the value given for --interval.
 If --interval not set, will use default partition interval and make at most -b partition(s).
 Script commits at the end of each individual batch.
 (NOT passed as p_batch_count to partitioning function).
 If not set, all data in the parent table will be partitioned in a single run of the script.
  * --wait (-w):            Cause the script to pause for a given number of seconds between commits (batches).
+ * --order (-o):           Allows you to specify the order that data is migrated from the parent to the children, either ascending (ASC) or descending (DESC).
+Default is ASC.
  * --lockwait (-l):        Have a lock timeout of this many seconds on the data move.
 If a lock is not obtained, that batch will be tried again.
- * --lockwait_tries        Number of times to allow a lockwait to time out before giving up on the partitioning.
+ * --lockwait_tries:       Number of times to allow a lockwait to time out before giving up on the partitioning.
 Defaults to 10.
+ * --autovacuum_on:        Turning autovacuum off requires a brief lock to ALTER the table property.
+Set this option to leave autovacuum on and avoid the lock attempt.
  * --quiet (-q):           Switch setting to stop all output during and after partitioning.
  * Examples:
 ````